 The Taft Museum of Art: One of my personal favorites, The Taft Museum of Art was once the home of prominent Cincinnatians including Nicholas Longworth and Anna and Charles Taft (President Taft’s half-brother).
 Remarkably, the art in this museum is almost all from the Taft family’s personal collection (690 pieces).
 Inside these walls you’ll find the inspiration for a few of the ArtWorks murals around town including the mantle clock that inspired The Golden Muse in Over the Rhine and Frank Duveneck’s The Cobbler’s Apprentice (mural: The Cobbler’s Apprentice Plays Ball at The Banks).
 The museum also has a wonderful cafe that offers exhibition-inspired fare.

 The Cincinnati Art Museum: With more than 65,000 works spanning 6,000 years, you can easily spend the day here.
 My personal favorite area is the Cincinnati Wing where you’ll find an amazing array of Cincinnati related artwork as well as the contributions Cincinnatians have made to art history.
 In addition to their permanent collections, they host numerous special exhibitions too.
 Free public tours are offered and they have an extensive list of activities, classes, and events as well.
-The Cincinnati Art Museum offers free admission (there is a charge to park in their lot).
+The Cincinnati Art Museum offers free admission.

 The Contemporary Arts Center: The Contemporary Arts Center is unique in that they don’t have a permanent collection.
 All of their exhibitions are temporary so there’s always something new to see.
 As the name implies, their exhibitions feature more contemporary art.
 In addition to the rotating exhibitions, the CAC offers a family-friendly space – UnMuseum – a gallery of interactive art designed to offer children and parents an enjoyable experience.
 Located downtown, they’re right across from the Aronoff Center at the corner of Walnut and 6th Streets.